ronenroi/LearnedCloudCT/README.md

 python scripts/ft_train_ProbCT.py
 ```

+For using the AT3D RT engine change in `configs/ft_train.yaml` the renderer type from `shdom` to `at3d`.

 ### Evaluation
-Set the config file at configs/test.yaml according to the desired experiment and the path of ProbCT trained model.
+Set the config file at `configs/test.yaml` according to the desired experiment and the path of ProbCT trained model.
 Then, run

 ```
 python scripts/test_ProbCT.py
 ```

-For inference on AirMSPI test images, set the model path in configs/test_airmspi.yaml, and run
+For inference on AirMSPI test images, set the model path in `configs/test_airmspi.yaml`, and run

 ```
 python scripts/test_ProbCT_AirMSPI.py